S-Kia/Thera_Nao/README.md

 - `sounds.py`: Plays ambient music to enhance patient relaxation.
 - `get_camera.py`: Captures image frames from the NAO robot camera.

-👉 Visit the `main` branch to explore the full massage and exercise system.
+👉 Visit the `massage` branch to explore the full massage and exercise system.

 ---